openshift/ci-docs/content/en/docs/release-oversight/disruption-testing/code-implementation.md

   - [Attempting to query the backend](../backend_queries) and timing out after the max interval (1 second typically)
   - Analyzing the disruption events for disruptions that exceed allowable values
 - When the disruption is complete the disruptions tests are validated via Matches / BestMatcher to find periods that exceed allowable thresholds
-  - [Matches](https://github.com/neisw/origin/blob/43d9e9332d5fb148b2e68804200a352a9bc683a5/pkg/synthetictests/allowedbackenddisruption/matches.go#L11) will look for an entry in [query_results](https://github.com/openshift/origin/blob/master/pkg/synthetictests/allowedbackenddisruption/query_results.json) if an exact match is not found it will utilize [BestMatcher](https://github.com/neisw/origin/blob/4e8f0ba818ed5e89cf09bf2902be857859a2125c/pkg/synthetictests/historicaldata/types.go#L128) to look for data with the closest variants match
+  - [Matches](https://github.com/neisw/origin/blob/43d9e9332d5fb148b2e68804200a352a9bc683a5/pkg/synthetictests/allowedbackenddisruption/matches.go#L11) will look for an entry in [query_results](https://github.com/openshift/origin/blob/master/pkg/synthetictests/allowedbackenddisruption/query_results.json) if an exact match is not found it will utilize [BestMatcher](#best-matcher) to look for data with the closest variants match

+{{% comment %}}

+Remove comment block when we populate these sections
 ### Relationship to test aggregations

 TBD